 - Complete TR1 and TR2: See 2016 Training Schedule for dates

-- Schedule a clearance meeting, turn in paperwork, and schedule your first shift
+- Schedule a volunteer interview, turn in paperwork, and schedule your first shift

 - Get started!
 Train with interpretive staff and shadow an experienced volunteer